open-telemetry/opentelemetry-ruby/exporters/jaeger/README.md

 ## How does this gem fit in?

 The `opentelemetry-exporters-jaeger` gem is a plugin that provides Jaeger Tracing export.
-To export to Jaeger, an application can include this gem along with `opentelemetry-sdk`, and configure the `TracerFactory` to use the provided Jaeger exporter as a span processor.
+To export to Jaeger, an application can include this gem along with `opentelemetry-sdk`, and configure the `SDK` to use the provided Jaeger exporter as a span processor.

 Generally, *libraries* that produce telemetry data should avoid depending directly on specific exporters, deferring that choice to the application developer.